neoforged/.github/primers/26.1/index.md

 - `net.minecraft.world.level.block`
     - `FireBlock#setFlammable` is now `private` from `public`
     - `MultifaceSpreader$DefaultSpreaderConfig#block` is now final
+- `net.minecraft.world.level.block.entity.TestInstanceBlockEntity`
+    - `getTestBoundingBox` - The bounding box of the test inflated by its padding.
+    - `getTestBounds` -  The axis aligned bounding box of the test inflated by its padding.
 - `net.minecraft.world.level.block.entity.vault`
     - `VaultConfig#DEFAULT`, `CODEC` are now final
     - `VaultServerData#CODEC` is now final